Swanage and Studland Bay Water Safety Partnership

 Personal watercraft/jet skis are not allowed to launch anywhere at Studland.
 There are a few no boating zones that are for swimmers only (small yellow buoys from the shoreline) but not enough to accommodate all swimmers as realistically swimmers go in the water near to where they are sat.
 The key issues at Studland include:

 • South Beach is the main issue for jet skis with speeding vehicles going along the cliff towards Old Harry Rocks.
-There is a disregard for the bylaw (see bel0w) and marker buoys by some.
+There is a disregard for the bylaw (see below) and marker buoys by some.

 • Noise is an issue mainly towards South Beach.